Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 â—Ź Fondling (non-consensual sexual contact): The touching of the private body parts

-another person for the purpose of sexual gratification, without the consent of the
+of another person for the purpose of sexual gratification, without the consent of

-including instances where the victim is unable to give consent because of his/her
+the victim, including instances where the victim is unable to give consent because

 â—Ź Incest: Nonforcible sexual intercourse between persons who are related to each other